 Airlines are switching to LED lights for the same reasons as consumers.
 The new lights consume far less energy than older bulbs (for an aircraft, that means less demand on the electric generators and less fuel burn).
 The biggest reason is that LEDs last far longer than incandescent bulbs.
 This corresponds to lower replacement and maintenance costs – it’s a huge annual savings.

-Savvy Passenger Guide to Airport Lights
+Be sure to read the companion article: Savvy Passenger Guide to Airport Lights.

 Everything you ever wanted to know about colorful airport lights!